NBISweden/workshop-reproducible-research/docs/jupyter.md

 uses output from the current Snakemake workflow the input to `generate_report` should come from rules that are run towards the end of the workflow.

+Try to add the rule on your own first.
+If you get stuck, take a look at the example below.

 ??? note "Click to see an example on how to implement `generate_report`"
     ```